connor-mcnaboe/Web-Calculator/README.md

 python3 -m venv wcvenv
 ```

+If python 3.x is your defualt python ($PATH points to python 3.x), then drop the 3 in all pythonX commands.
 To activate the virtual environment you just created, jump to the documentation on the system you are using (below).

 #### Unix Systems